 A Man for All Seasons

-"I'm a nobody from a nowhere place," he’ll tell
+"I'm a nobody from nowhere," he’ll tell

 you, shrugging off any notion of grandeur.

 The first tornado had obliterated rental properties, displacing the town's most vulnerable—the elderly on fixed incomes, folks on disability scraping by on rice and beans, families who couldn't afford a mortgage even if you gift-wrapped a house for them.
-"People lost everything they had," Jeff explained.
+"People lost everything they had," Jeff said.
 "That group right there has been difficult to help."

 And for the first time in anyone’s memory, Dawson Springs has a homeless population that lives in corners and the shadows that only a small town can manufacture.